timvgaming/linux-wine-everquest/Install-EQAscendant-linux-wine.md

 - OK, that's enough.
 Back to work.
 Open the in-game Options
 - **⚠️ Important:**

   - Click the Display tab.
-On the upper left side of Display options, there is a button that will be either labeled "Switch to Windowed" or "Switch to Fullscreen".
+On the upper left side of Display options, there is a button that will either read "Switch to Windowed" or "Switch to Fullscreen".
 If it reads "Switch to Windowed", do nothing.
 If it reads "Switch to Fullscreen" then click it.
   - The button should now read "Switch to Windowed".
 As you play the game and fiddle with options, never click the button when it reads "Switch to Windowed".
 You must always be in Fullscreen mode.
-- Log out and close the game completely.
+- Log out and close the game completely. ❌ **Do not proceed** until the game and Wine desktop have completely closed.

 ⚠️ Note that terminal is not presenting a command prompt.